'Error: "The vMotion failed because the destination host did not receive data from the source host on the vMotion network" '

 To resolve this issue:

-1. Check for IP address conflicts on the vMotion network.
+1. Check for IP address conflicts on the vMotion network and if the vmk configuration is correct.

 Note: Each host in the cluster should have a vMotion vmkernel, assigned a unique IP address.

-2. Check for packet loss over the vMotion network.
+2. Check for IP connectivity and packet loss over the vMotion network.
 Try having the source host ping (vmkping) the destination host's vMotion vmknic IP address for the duration of the vMotion.

 For example: